vercel/next.js/readme.md

 ```

 Then run `now` and enjoy!

+Next.js can be deployed to other hosting solutions too.
+Please have a look at the ['Deployment'](https://github.com/zeit/next.js/wiki/Deployment) section of the wiki.

 :information_source: _We recommend putting `.next` in `.npmignore` or `.gitignore`.
 Otherwise, use `files` or `now.files` to opt-into a whitelist of files you want to deploy (and obviously exclude `.next`)._